AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - created new example script :ref:`scenarioSmallBodyNavUKF` to demonstrate the use of :ref:`smallBodyNavUKF`
 - added a function titled ``SpherePlot()`` that allows for plotting of charged spheres based on the MSM model :ref:`msmForceTorque`
+- created new :ref:`smallBodyWaypointFeedback` module for waypoint-to-waypoint control about a small body
+- created new example script :ref:`scenarioSmallBodyFeedbackControl` to demonstrate the new module

 Version 2.1.2 (March 12, 2022)